Deco&Design - Furniture

 Drawing by Thomas Sheraton

 Sheraton furniture embraces neoclassical simplicity, giving a lighter and more elegant visual feel.
 The shapes are rectilinear, the backs of sofas and chairs are rectangular, the legs are straight, slender and delicate like a ballerina's.
-Unlike Chippendale, the leggy cabriole or by Heppelwhite, who preferred the square ones, the legs of Sheraton chairs are straight, often tapered, rounded and with workmanship reminiscent of Greek columns.
+Unlike Chippendale, the leg man cabriole or by Heppelwhite, who favored square ones, the legs of Sheraton chairs are straight, often tapered, rounded and with machining reminiscent of Greek columns.
 Sometimes the legs are attached to the base with equally delicate elements that stiffen the whole system.

-Sofa backs are straight, with the top uncovered by upholstery and arms that slope slightly down from the backrest, forming a common body with it.
-The same way of joining the arms to the backrest is found in armchairs.
+Sofa legs are straight, with the top uncovered by upholstery and arms that descend slightly from the backrest, making the backrest and armrest one piece.
+Armchairs have the same way of joining the arms to the backrest.
 The legs of heavy pieces of furniture, although more solid, are just as delicate.
-Mahogany wood, prevalent in other neoclassical styles, is sometimes replaced by maple, rosewood, ash, birch or mahogany.
-Sheraton-style furniture is inlaid and inlaid, often using several contrasting species of wood.
-Brass is used to make the edgings, the plates around keyholes or the lion's head handles on drawers.
-Specific decorations are lyre, urn, rosettes, knotted ribbons, columns, lion heads.
+Mahogany wood, predominant in other neoclassical styles, is sometimes replaced by maple, rosewood, ash, birch or mahogany.
+Sheraton-style furniture is inlaid and inlaid, often using several contrasting wood species.
+Brass is used to make the beading, for the plates around keyholes or lion's head handles on drawers.
+Specific decorations are the lyre, the urn, rosettes, knotted ribbons, columns and lion's heads.
 The carvings are smaller, with low relief.
-Specific to the style is also the use of silk behind glass in cabinets or bookcases.
+Also specific to the style is the use of silk behind glass in cupboards or bookcases.
 He enriched the furniture with drawings and paintings.

 Sheraton was also an innovator in furniture design.
-His furniture, despite its delicacy and simplicity, is multi-functional with mechanisms that operate, for example, hidden countertops in the cabinet or that make the desk more functional.
-Hidden compartments or drawers that allow access to other drawers are also characteristic.
-The aesthetic of the furniture is provided by the combination of contrasting veneers forming complex patterns, inlaid brass or black lacquer coating, an influence of Japanese style.
+His furniture, despite its delicacy and simplicity, is multi-functional with mechanisms that operate, for example, hidden worktops in the cupboard or make the desk more functional.
+Hidden compartments or drawers that allow access to other drawers are also features.
+The aesthetics of the furniture are provided by the combination of contrasting veneers forming complex patterns, inlaid brass or black lacquer coating, an influence of Japanese style.

-Although it didn't bring him wealth, Sheraton's designs quickly reached many ebony makers who produced furniture with the specific features.
-Towards the end of the century, the designs also began to be mass-produced, their elegant simplicity much appreciated.
-Sheraton was the most copied style in the U.S. in the second half of the 19th century and even later.
-In Europe, it influenced many cabinet makers who created true works of art over the years.
+Although they did not bring him wealth, Sheraton's designs quickly found their way to many ebeniers who produced furniture with specific characteristics.
+Toward the end of the century, the designs also began to be mass-produced, their elegant simplicity much appreciated.
+Sheraton was the most copied style in the USA in the second half of the 19th century and even later.
+In Europe, it influenced many European cabinet makers, who over the years produced true works of art.

 styles in sheraton furniture

 The classic Sheraton sofa with its straight back and delicate legs, emblematic of this style, has become a source of inspiration for contemporary designers.
-Not infrequently the Scandinavian style, with its round, tapered legs and simple geometry, takes me back to the old neoclassical style which, by doing away with opulence, has become elegant and timeless.
+Not infrequently, the Scandinavian style, with its round, tapered legs and simple geometry, reminds me of the old neoclassical style, which, by eliminating opulence, has become elegant and timeless.

-If you want to discover other classic styles of furniture go to the series Styles in furniture.
+If you want to discover other classic furniture styles, check out the series Styles in furniture.
 And if you have any questions or want to discuss other styles, write below in the comments.
-I'll certainly reply.
+I will definitely reply.

 Cover photo source: themsv.org